-What is Uluru to the Aborigines, who consider it sacred, is better known as Ayers Rock to most.
-The native islanders have been in the area for thousands of years, but the rock is now contained within the aptly named Uluru National Park, which is overseen by the Anangu and Australian government.
+Aborigines consider Uluru sacred.
+Australia’s first people have been in the area for thousands of years, and the rock is now contained within the aptly named Uluru National Park, which is overseen by the Anangu and Australian government.

 What is Uluru made of?
 The 300 million-year-old rock is comprised of sand, feldspar (various crystalline minerals) and rock, and originally hailed from a sea floor.
 A large chunk is above ground today (348m), and the flat top and grooved sides are a result of weathering.

 The town of Yulara, just north of the national park, provides facilities and accommodation for tourists, as there are none within the park itself.